jaredcunha/jaredcunha.github.io/src/about.md

 First designer at [POLITICO](https://politico.com).
 Designed and built the main website along with applications for mobile and tablets.
 Designed live election results for 2008 and 2012 presidential elections, as well as the 2010 midterm elections.

-## Various speaking, interviews, and articles
+## Various speaking, interviews, and things in the press

+- [TEDx: A 360⁰ View of Patient History](https://www.ted.com/talks/amy_gleason_a_360_view_of_patient_history) - Amy Gleason talks about [Data at the Point of Care](http://dpc.cms.gov), one of the last projects I worked on while I was at USDS.
 - [Monthly United States Web Design System Call - May 2020](https://digital.gov/event/2020/05/21/uswds-monthly-call-may-2020/) - Team members and I showcasing some new components we’ve contributed to the design system (button group, character count, and combo box), including updated guidance on using numeric fields and data visualizations.
 - [FedScoop: How designing federal websites for mobile may benefit the desktop user experience as well](https://www.fedscoop.com/mobile-web-design-benefits-desktop/) - In which we talk about how taking a mobile-first approach helps distill down what is most essential to the user.
 - [Kotecki on Tech: Human-centered Government](http://koteckiontech.libsyn.com/human-centered-government-us-digital-services-jared-cunha) - James Kotecki’s podcast focuses on technology, where we are and where we’re going.
 I enjoyed the opportunity to speak about the work we doing at the U.S. Digital Service.